 |Signals||SCART can transmit audio as well as video signals.||Only audio signals are transmitted.|

 |Color||SCART uses RGB, which is considered better than that of the component.||The component has YPbPr, where Y is the Luma, and others define the combination of colors with luma.|

 |Age||SCART has become old and applies to very few devices.||The component is still used in today’s equipment.|

 |Audio||Distortion is observed.||No buzzing sound.|

-Despite its pros and cons, SCART and Component have their dedicated users.
-For a novice, the difference in the image quality won’t matter much.
+Despite their pros and cons, SCART and Component have dedicated users.
+For a novice, the difference in image quality won’t matter much.
 But for a pro, specifications define the accuracy of the video.
 SCART and Component both works on analog signals.
 As opposed to digital signals, analog signals are susceptible to interference and distortions from radio waves.
-They also have lesser bandwidths and more compression as compared to the digital signals.
+They also have lesser bandwidths and more compression as compared to digital signals.
 Further, this affects the picture quality.

 Using SCART or component takes into account these factors.
-Though the performance is significant if compared to digital transmissions, it still has popularity and widely used all over the world.
+Though the performance is significant compared to digital transmissions, it still has popularity and is widely used worldwide.